 - Cuisine: Pacific Northwest

-- 8 ounces carrots ( about 2 large carrots)
+- 8 ounces carrots ( about 2 extra large carrots), thinly sliced

 - 1 cinnamon stick